 Attending pre-school is a crucial starting point for children's journey through education.
-Yet, in low-income countries, only 73% of children enter pre-primary education on time.
+Yet, in low-income countries, only 43% of children are enrolled in pre-primary education the year before primary.

-Since 2000, progress in pre-school attendance has been slow but steady across all countries, including in many of the poorest, but many are still left behind.
-Globally, 69% of children now attend pre-primary education compared to 61% in 2009.
+Since 2000, progress in pre-school attendance has been slow but steady across most countries, including in many of the poorest, but many are still left behind.
+Globally, 75% of children now attend pre-primary education compared to 65% in 2002.

 Some countries have seen vast increases.
-In Kyrgyzstan, for example, the participation rate increased from 42% in 2000 to 95% in 2017.
-In Bolivia, it increased from 66% to 92% over the same period.
+In Kyrgyzstan, for example, the participation rate increased from 42% in 2000 to 84% in 2021.
+In the Lao PDR, it increased from 10% to 71% over the same period.

-Both Cabo Verde and Senegal highlighted below are examples of countries that have seen a steady increase in pre-primary attendance, even though there are huge gaps between the two today.
+Both Guatemala and Niger highlighted below are examples of countries that have seen a steady increase in pre-primary attendance, even though there are huge gaps between the two today.
 Select your country to see its progress.

 We do not talk enough about the fact that in a number of countries more than a quarter of primary school students are over-age when they enrol, meaning they are significantly older than students in their grade are supposed to be.
 This has significant implications for their future, increasing the likelihood of further repeating grades, failing exams and eventually dropping out of school.